LewisResearchGroup/ProteomicsQC/README.md

 ### Explainable AI to gain insights into anomaly detection

-To help the user spotting anormal trends in the vast feature space, outlier detection and explainable AI are applied.
-Speficially, Isolation forest or other outlier detection algorithms can be applied and are subjected to the SHapley Additive exPlanations (SHAP) algorithm.
-This plot highlights the specific features which are statistically 'anormal'.
+In order to assist users in identifying abnormal trends within the extensive feature space, both outlier detection techniques and explainable AI methods are employed.
+Specifically, algorithms such as Isolation Forest or other comparable outlier detection approaches can be utilized to spot unusual patterns.
+These algorithms are then analyzed using the SHapley Additive exPlanations (SHAP) algorithm, which is a powerful tool for interpreting the output of machine learning models.
+By applying the SHAP algorithm, a plot can be generated that emphasizes the particular features that deviate significantly from normal statistical behavior, making it easier for users to understand the underlying causes of these anomalies.

 ![](./docs/img/XAI-small.jpg 'Many customiable Quality Control metrics in one place.')